Requesting temporary protection

 Rights granted

-Beneficiaries of temporary protection are exempted from applying for a temporary work permit and can therefore freely access the Luxembourg labour market without the need for a specific permit, for as long as their temporary protection is valid.
-The persons concerned can also register as job seekers with the National Employment Agency (Agence pour le développement de l'emploi - ADEM).
+As a beneficiary of temporary protection, you are exempt from having to apply for a temporary work permit.
+You may therefore freely access the labour market in Luxembourg without needing a specific authorisation, provided your temporary protection remains valid.
+You may also register as a jobseeker with the National Employment Agency (Agence pour le développement de l’emploi - ADEM).

-Children also have the right to access the education system (Pdf, 127 Kb) under the same conditions as Luxembourg residents.
-School attendance is mandatory in Luxembourg between the ages of 4 and 18.
+Children are entitled to access the education system (Pdf, 127 Kb) on the same terms as Luxembourg residents.
+As a reminder, in Luxembourg, schooling is compulsory from the age of 4 until the age of 18.
 Information on the schooling of children is available from the Ministry of Education, Children and Youth.

-Beneficiaries of temporary protection have access to the material reception conditions provided by the National Reception Office (Office national de l’accueil - ONA), including accommodation, food and clothing, as well as a monthly allowance and access to medical care.
+You are still entitled to the basic reception conditions provided by the National Reception Office (Office national de l’accueil - ONA), which include accommodation, food and clothing, as well as a monthly allowance and access to medical care.

-Beneficiaries of temporary protection may apply for family reunification with their family members who were granted temporary protection in another Member State as well as with their family members who have not yet entered the territory of a Member State.
+- apply for family reunification with your family members who are receiving temporary protection in another Member State, as well as with family members who have not yet entered the territory of a Member State;

-Beneficiaries of temporary protection may renounce this protection at any time in order to return voluntarily to their country of origin.
-In this case, the Grand Duchy of Luxembourg will take the necessary measures to make this return possible.
+- at any time, opt out of protection with a view to voluntarily returning to your country of origin.
+In this case, Luxembourg will take the necessary measures to facilitate this return;

 Online services and forms